Stage-2: 100-200 Years

 In truth, there may be no definitive answer to this question at this stage.
-While in the beginning, the impact of brain-computer-interface (BCI) may be minimal; there is clearly the potential for the ‘tail to wag the dog’.
-However, it is highlighted that the path towards Homo Cyberneticus is still highly speculative, as amply underlined by the following, and even more speculative abilities:
+While in the beginning, the impact of a brain-computer-interface (BCI) may be minimal; there is clearly the potential for the ‘tail to wag the dog’.
+However, it is highlighted that the path towards Homo Cyberneticus is still highly speculative, as amply underlined by the following and even more speculative abilities:

 - The ability of the hybrid brain to process information becomes